Get a taste of the 'good life' this summer by heading to a local farm, picking your own fruit and veg or meeting the animals.

 Available pick-your-own varieties includes asparagus, cherries, gooseberries, runner beans, French beans and peas - there is also an onsite shop that stocks picked products as well as jams, eggs, sausages and bacon.

-Available pick-your-own varieties include wild flowers, herbs, tayberries, blueberries, sweetcorn, asparagus and much more - there is also an onsite farm shop.
+Available varieties include wild flowers, herbs, tayberries, blueberries, sweetcorn, asparagus and much more - there's also a farm shop here.

 Court farm, Tillingdon, Herefordshire

-Available pick-your-own treats include damson, cherries, rhubarb, cob nuts, beetroot, cucumber, cauliflower, garlic and much more.
-A tea shop, farm animals, play area and picnic area are also all onsite.
+Pick-your-own treats include damson, cherries, rhubarb, cob nuts, beetroot, cucumber, cauliflower, garlic and more.
+A tea shop, farm animals, play and picnic area make this a super family friendly option.

 Pick-your-own fruits include raspberries, blackberries, tayberries and plums and you can also enjoy a woodland walk as well as the tea rooms and farm shop.

-Pick-your-own fruits include whitecurrants, rhubarb, gooseberries and a variety of strawberries and raspberries, there is also an art gallery and potting shed where you can purchase products from a local painter and metalwork artist.
+Pick-your-own fruits include whitecurrants, rhubarb, gooseberries and a variety of strawberries and raspberries.
+There's also an art gallery and potting shed where you can purchase products from a local painter and metalwork artist.

 Once you've picked your bounty, here are a few handy hints on how to make it last...